-F. Traffic / Traffic Safety Conditions / Sidewalks
+F. Traffic/Traffic Safety Conditions / Sidewalks

-- F.1 Access and egress to the Project shall be via Dorothy Road and/or Littlejohn Street, consistent with the Approved Plans. - F.2 The operator of the senior living building is required to include within its vendor contracts requirements that vendors coming to the Property as well as scheduled deliveries to the Property use small, non-articulated delivery vehicles (i.e. no tractor-trailers or similar heavy vehicles).
-The operator shall use all reasonable efforts to schedule vendor deliveries during off-peak hours.
-Vendors are to adhere to all local traffic requirements. - F.3 The senior living residence will provide a complimentary jitney service to the senior living residents and staff, available seven days a week to provide access to and from Alewife MBTA station and other local destinations.
-The service shall operate for such sufficient operating hours or mode of operation (i.e. on demand or set schedule) to provide reliable transportation service for residents and staff to reduce the demand for parking and vehicle trip generation. - F.4 The Applicant shall ensure that emergency vehicles can adequately maneuver through the site.
-The Arlington Fire Department shall review the Final Plans to ensure compliance with this condition. - F.5 The Applicant shall provide 28 long-term bicycle parking spaces that are covered and secure, together with an additional expansion area within the garage capable of providing long-term bicycle parking for up to eight (8) additional bikes.
-Bicycle storage fixtures requiring the lifting of a bicycle off the ground shall be provided with mechanical lift assistance. - F.6 The Applicant shall provide two (2) outdoor short-term bicycle parking racks, each capable of parking up to six (6) bicycles.
-These parking racks shall be in the proximate area as shown on the Approved Plans, near the main entrance of the senior residence building.
-Bike racks shall be capable of securing a standard bicycle frame and one wheel using a common U-type security lock without the need to remove either wheel.
+- F.1 Access and egress to the Project shall be via Dorothy Road[DA51][TdR52] and/or Littlejohn Street, consistent with the Approved Plans. - F.2 The operator of the senior living building is required to include within its vendor contracts requirements that vendors coming to the Property as well as scheduled deliveries to the Property use smaller delivery vehicles.
+The operator shall also use all reasonable efforts to schedule vendor deliveries during off-peak hours.[PH53] - F.3 The senior living residence will own or lease a van to provide complimentary jitney service to the senior living residents and staff, available seven days a week to provide access to and from Alewife MBTA station and other local destinations[DA54].[PH55] - F.4 The Applicant shall ensure that emergency vehicles can adequately maneuver through the site.
+The Arlington Fire Department shall review the Final Plans to ensure compliance with this condition. - F.5 The Applicant shall provide 28 long-term bicycle parking spaces that are covered and secure, together with an additional expansion area within the garage capable of providing long-term bicycle parking for up to eight (8) additional bikes. - F.6 The Applicant shall provide two (2) outdoor short-term bicycle parking racks, each capable of parking up to six (6) bicycles each.
+These parking racks shall be in the proximate area as shown on the Approved Plans, near the main entrance of the senior residence building. - F.7 The Applicant shall provide new residents with transportation information packets with information on getting around Arlington sustainably. - [PH56]F.8 The Applicant shall provide 95 total parking spaces for the senior residence building, inclusive of 84 garage parking spaces and eleven (11) surface parking spaces, for a ratio of 0.76 spaces per unit.
+The parking shall include 8 garage level handicap parking spaces and two surface handicap parking spaces. - F.9 [PH57][DA58]Parking for senior residence apartment units shall be subject to an additional monthly fee, separate from rent, in order to discourage motor vehicle ownership in the Project.